GDSC-RCCIIT/General-Purpose-Scripts/scripts/NewsDown/README.md

  **NewsDown** is a Newspaper Downloader.
 It is built in Python using tkinter and it scrape the official newspaper site and download newspaper.

 ## Features
-Currently you can download Anandabazaar and Telegraph.
-Adding new newspaper for download feature is highly appreciable.
+Currently you can download Anandabazaar and Telegraph Newspaper.
+Adding new newspaper for download  is highly appreciable.

 ## Install the Dependencies